nathanallen/nathanallen.github.io/source/_posts/2013-11-02-the-blinking-cursor-effect.markdown

 Using setTimeout() in this way allows me to tell the function to wait, hide, reveal, hide, and then make the recursive call to start it all over again.
 Works like a charm.

-As an addendum, when I showed the effect to a friend he remarked, "I wonder if you could have used the html '\<blink\>' tag?"
+As an addendum, when I showed the effect to a friend he wondered if I could have used the html '\<blink\>' tag.
 Almost certain that I had over-engineered the problem I did a little googling and found these gems: "\<blink\> was once reviled as the most obnoxious tag in HTML.
 Now it's mostly forgotten."
 "HTML5 classifies it as a non-conforming feature."
 "No, really, don't use it.
 It's simply evil."

-Blink and you'll miss it.
+Blink and you missed it.